Everything You Need to Pack a Perfect Picnic

 What makes sandwiches so great for picnics is the perfect form factor and simplicity.
 The bread holds all those tasty ingredients in place, and you can eat it with one hand while sipping a soda or throwing a frisbee with the other!

-Roast beef, turkey, ham, lettuce, tomato, cheese, and more – everyone gets exactly what they want (if you nametag the foil), and everyone’s happy.
+Roast beef, turkey, chicken salad, bacon, lettuce, tomato, cheese, and more – everyone gets exactly what they want (if you nametag the foil), and everyone’s happy.
+Make it fancy with some mozzarella, feta cheese, pesto, basil, olives, and other specialty sandwich ingredients that will really wow your guests.

 Alternatively, you can bring a bunch of proteins and fresh veggies to a location with a grill and fire it up!
-We’re talking about burgers, dogs, brats, as well peppers, portobello mushrooms, and corn on the cob that can all be grilled in harmony.
+We’re talking about burgers, dogs, brats, as well as peppers, portobello mushrooms, and corn on the cob that can all be grilled in harmony.
 Now that’s a lit picnic.
+Who doesn't love a good kebab?

 To take things to the next level, you can bring chicken, sausages, or even steaks to your next picnic and get that grill on full blast.
 You’ll need some utensils for all these options, remember, unless you want to go full caveman mode!